sensu/sensu-docs/content/sensu-go/5.20/operations/control-access/rbac.md

 ---
 title: "Authorize user access with role-based access control (RBAC)"
-linkTitle: "Authorize Users with Role-based Access Control"
+linkTitle: "Authorize Users with RBAC"
 description: "Sensu's role-based access control (RBAC) helps different teams and projects share a Sensu instance.
 RBAC allows you to manage user access and resources based on namespaces, groups, roles, and bindings.
 Read the reference doc to learn about RBAC."
 weight: 30
 version: "5.20"